bmedeiros2001/E-commerce-Sales-Clustering/README.md

 Performed two-level k-means clustering on data for a book e-commerce website.

 - 1st-level clustering was based on RFM ("recency", "frequency" and "monetary") and "tof"
-- 2nd-level clusteringg was based on the 30 frequency columns for all genres
+- 2nd-level clustering was based on the 30 frequency columns for all genres

 ---